Win the Brain Game: Tackle Dehydration with Seahawk Smoothie Recipe

 Summer time means more cases of dehydration at area hospitals nationwide, but seniors are especially vulnerable.
 As we age, we don’t notice the symptoms such as body temperature changes.
 In addition, some medications promote dehydration and it’s a fact that seniors don’t experience the same level of thirst that younger people do.
 The result?
 Recent government studies show dehydration is one of the top conditions sending people 65 and older to the emergency room.
 Symptoms can range from headaches to nausea to loss of balance and confusion and in severe cases — unconsciousness and heat stroke.

 To help tackle the issue (and provide fun for our residents), Aegis Living, a national leader in assisted living and memory care teamed up with Michele Clarke-Mason, the nutritionist to Seattle’s hometown 2014 Super Bowl champions.
-We asked her to make a delicious healthy smoothie to hydrate and boost anyone’s brain game.
+We asked her to make a delicious healthy brain smoothie to hydrate and boost anyone’s brain game.
 After all, her clients do hold the Lombardi!
 The result?
 She says what’s good for to optimize player performance is good for seniors too.
-The “Stealthy Green Smoothie” is a creative refreshing drink that is good for the heart and head.
+The “Stealthy Green Smoothie” is a creative refreshing brain smoothie that is good for the heart and head.
 Being creativity is one of the simple ways we recommend preventing dehydration.
 Others include:

 - Get creative and versatile.
 (Seniors get bored too.)